 ID & Fraud Prevention

-Protect your private information from digital scams.
+Protect your private information from scams.

 At Communication, your privacy is very important.
 That’s why we want you to be aware of scams, such as “phishing”, pronounced “fishing”, a technique hackers use to lure online consumers to fake web sites or forms through links sent to consumers by email, social media or text message.

 The message often warns consumers that their account or card will be closed if their information is not updated or verified.
 The links within the e-mail are often pointed to web forms that ask for bank account information such as routing numbers, account numbers, PINs, passwords and Social Security numbers.

 It is Communication Federal Credit Union’s policy to not send or request confidential account information through email because it is not a secure form of communication.
 You should never enter private, personal information in a form that was sent to you by email, social media or text message.